Nasrullah-7779r/hisab_app/README.md

 # hisaap_app

 This is a Flutter-based Android app.
 It calculates the expenses the users do and provides a debit or credit amount against each user of the App in real-time.
+This project is uncompleted and frozen for now.

 ## Getting Started